MunaZekia/PWA-Text-Editor/01-Class-Content/22-State/01-Activities/06-Stu_Reducers/README.md

 ## Actual Behavior

-The suite that tests the reducer is failing for adding and removing student functionality.
+The suite that tests the reducer is failing for adding and removing student functionality. in studentcontext.js, the reducer is not returning the correct state in the switch statement. line 10 should be return state.concat(action.student) and line 15 should be return state.filter(student => student.id !== action.id)

 ## Steps to Reproduce the Problem